-This certificate policy is effective as of 1 October 2021.
+This certificate policy is effective as of the date on the cover page.

 The certification authority also includes the OID codes of the signature certificate policies it adheres to in the terms of use available to certificate applicants and parties trusting the certificate and, thus, indicates it adheres to the signature certificate policy in question.